-Phillip (Brad) Freeze, PE, MSCE Director, Traffic Operations Division.
+Phillip (Brad) Freeze, PE, MSCE

-Tennessee Department of Transportation Mr. Freeze has an Master of Science in Civil Engineering from the University of Tennessee and 17 years of experience as a TDOT employee managing and overseeing the installation and maintenance of a variety of Intelligent Transportation Systems.
+Director, Traffic Operations Division, Tennessee Department of Transportation Mr. Freeze has an Master of Science in Civil Engineering from the University of Tennessee and 17 years of experience as a TDOT employee managing and overseeing the installation and maintenance of a variety of Intelligent Transportation Systems.
 An employee of TDOT since 2002, Brad currently serves as the Director of the TDOT Traffic Operations Division.
 The mission of the Traffic Operations Division is to maximize the capacity the existing roadway network in Tennessee.
-Responsibilities of the Traffic Operations Division include the management of the Traffic Management Center and Traffic Incident Management programs; the review of national best practices for Transportation Management & Operations; management of the TDOT wireless radio network; and the support of collaboration between of ITS projects.
-Currently, Brad is overseeing natural extension of the I-24 Smart Corridor's advanced technologies for Metro's proposed the research, development, and deployment the ongoing I-24 Smart Corridor build-out, which serves as a template and provides a
+Responsibilities of the Traffic Operations Division include the management of the Traffic Management Center and Traffic Incident Management programs; the review of national best practices for Transportation Management & Operations; management of the TDOT wireless radio network; and the support of collaboration between Headquarters and Regional TDOT offices for the research, development, and deployment of ITS projects.
+Currently, Brad is overseeing the ongoing I-24 Smart Corridor build-out, which serves as a template and provides a natural extension of the I-24 Smart Corridor's advanced technologies for Metro's proposed ATCMTD project.